Facebook hit with fresh IPO-related lawsuit

+* Greenspace Brands Inc- departure of Mathew Walsh, company's chief financial officer Source text for Eikon: Further company coverage:

-A Facebook Inc (FB.O) shareholder filed a lawsuit over the largest social networking company's botched initial public offering and is seeking to hold Chief Executive Mark Zuckerberg, directors and officers responsible for the damage.
+March 4 A Facebook Inc shareholder filed a lawsuit over the largest social networking company's botched initial public offering and is seeking to hold Chief Executive Mark Zuckerberg, directors and officers responsible for the damage.

 The lawsuit by Gaye Jones alleges that the company's directors knew that Facebook did not disclose weaker revenue trends as more users accessed the website through mobile devices.
 The complaint alleges that information had been selectively shared with the company's IPO underwriters and key investors.